 COVID-19 in Jail News

-This page will be updated every weekday by 3 pm CST.
+This page will be updated every Monday, Wednesday and Friday by 3 pm CST.

 The Hennepin County Sheriff’s Office is following the Minnesota Department of Health and Centers for Disease Control guidelines for screening, monitoring, isolation/quarantine, and testing of the all people entering and exiting the Hennepin County Adult Detention Center.
 We are being proactive by screening everyone in the facility, staff and inmates, for symptoms and fevers to identify potential cases of COVID-19.
 If a person, whether staff or inmate, exhibits symptoms consistent with COVID-19, we follow MDH and CDC guidance in the use of PPE, how to isolate and quarantine that individual and others with significant exposure, and how to protect the health of everyone involved.